 The Bureau began calculating an index following the European definition of the Harmonized Index of Consumer Prices (HICP) as a research project.
 Data were initially shared in the Monthly Labor Review article Comparing U.S. and European inflation: the CPI and the HICP published in 2006 and we have continued monthly calculation of the experimental US-HICP since then.

 The R-HICP differs from the U.S. Consumer Price Index (CPI) in two major respects.
 First, the HICP includes the rural population in its scope.
 Second, and probably more importantly, the HICP excludes owner-occupied housing.
-To construct the research HICP, the CPI first was expanded to cover the entire (noninstitutional) U.S. population and then was narrowed to remove the owner-occupied housing costs that the HICP excludes from its scope.
+To construct the research HICP, the CPI was narrowed to remove the owner-occupied housing costs that the HICP excludes from its scope.
 The CPI does not collect prices in rural areas, and the R-HICP uses price data collected for the CPI-U population, so this research index does not exactly match the population coverage of the HICP.

 Like the Classification of Individual Consumption According to Purpose (COICOP) system, the HICP facilitates international comparisons of price change.
 The International Labor Comparisons program, originally operated within the Bureau and now at the Conference Board, is a primary user of the indexes.
 They compile HICP measures from different countries to compare international inflation experiences.
 Another key user is Eurostat.
 BLS provides Eurostat with relative importance data for these indexes on a monthly basis.

 These indexes are calculated outside of the official production system and are at greater risk of calculation errors than the official CPI indexes.
 Additionally, they differ from the official indexes in both scope and aggregation and may not have the same data quality as the official indexes we publish.
 Customers should be aware of the caveats and limitations of any of these products they consider using.

-BLS strives to make these indexes available shortly after CPI release day with the exception of January indexes in even years (when expenditure weights are updated) when they are released with a lag, usually by the end of February.
+BLS strives to make these indexes available shortly after CPI release day with the exception of January indexes (when expenditure weights are updated) when they are released with a lag, usually by the end of February.
 Release of indexes in other months may be delayed due to resource availability and other constraints.